gab-ai-inc/gab-dissenter-extension/README.md

 # • Download the Dissenter Browser Extension

-Please head over to https://dissenter.com/download to download the extension for your specific browser and view detailed installation instructions.
+Please visit https://github.com/gab-ai-inc/gab-dissenter-extension/releases to download the extension for your specific browser.

 # • Installation